Depression. Causes, symptoms, treatment of the disease

 Differences from other disorders

 Painful alienation of emotions and insensitivity are the main differences between depersonalization depression and other types of depression.
-Its "core" is dullness of feelings, alienation, mental anesthesia.
+Its “core” is dulling of feelings, alienation, mental anesthesia.

-Similar symptoms are anergic (excessive sadness, a sense of hopelessness), as well as (gloomy and melancholy mood with an experience of boredom, bouts of irritability from external factors).
+Anergic symptoms (excessive sadness, a feeling of hopelessness), as well as (gloomy and melancholy mood with the experience of boredom, attacks of irritability from external factors) have similar symptoms.

-The phenomena of depersonalization are usually included in the structure of dreary depression and manifest themselves in melancholic states.
+The phenomena of depersonalization are usually part of the structure of melancholy depression and manifest themselves in melancholic states.
 Most often, this dissociative disorder is secondary and develops against the background of some other disorder.

-Depersonalization occurs in about 2% of the population.
+Depersonalization occurs in approximately 2% of the population.
 As a secondary pathology, it is detected in 80% of patients in psychiatric hospitals.
-Anesthetic depressions are most often characterized by chronic course and difficult to treat.
+Anesthetic depression is most often characterized by chronic course and are difficult to treat.

-Almost always the root cause is stressful situation heavy emotionally. experiencing mental trauma, a person is faced with the problem of awareness of his own personality, his "I".
+Almost always the root cause is stressful situation, difficult emotionally.
+Worrying mental trauma, a person is faced with the problem of realizing his own personality, his “I”.

-His emotional sphere is dulled, and no feelings arise, which turns on the depersonalized mechanism.
+His emotional sphere becomes dull and no feelings arise, which is why the depersonalized mechanism turns on.

 Among the causes of the syndrome are also called:

-2. Neurological and biochemical disorders in the body (failures in the production of cortisol, modification of receptor proteins, disturbances in the interaction of neurotransmitters).
+2. Neurological and biochemical disorders in the body (failures in the production of cortisol, modifications of receptor proteins, disturbances in the interaction of neurotransmitters).

 4. Somatic and neurological diseases.